Syria resisting Russia's efforts to broker Turkey summit, sources say | Law-Order

 Turkish officials said this week the army needed just a few days to be ready for a ground incursion into northern Syria, where it has already carried out artillery and air strikes.
 But the government has also said it is ready for talks with Damascus if they focus on security at the border, where Ankara wants Syrian Kurdish YPG fighters pushed from the frontier and refugees moved into 'safe zones'.

-An Assad-Erdogan meeting could be possible "in the not too distant future", a source with knowledge of Turkey's approach to the issue said.
-"Putin is slowly preparing the path for this," the source said.
+An Assad-Erdogan meeting could be possible "in the not too distant future", the senior Turkish official said.
+"Putin is slowly preparing the path for this," the official said.
 "It would be the beginning of a major change in Syria and would have very positive effects on Turkey.
-Russia would benefit too...given it is stretched in many areas.”
+Russia would benefit too... given it is stretched in many areas."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)